›› Increasing the lifespan of your motor

-Many modern motors, in variable speed applications, are fitted with a Variable Speed Drives (VSD) which use a frequency inverters with semiconductor devices.
-The switching techniques used generate high rates of change of voltage, which can have undesirable effects on the motor.
+Many modern motors, in variable speed applications, are fitted with Variable Speed Drives (VSD) which use frequency inverters with semiconductor devices.
+The switching techniques are used to generate high rates of change of voltage, which can have undesirable effects on the motor.

-Both long cable runs between the frequency inverter and the motor and fast switching times can contribute to the premature failure of a motor as the result of bearing damage or insulation failure.
+Both long cables run between the frequency inverter and the motor and fast switching times can contribute to the premature failure of a motor as the result of bearing damage or insulation failure.
 Other unacceptable phenomena such as power losses, high acoustic noise levels and parasitic earth currents can also occur.

 Bearings in electrical motors have been known to suffer from electrical erosion.
 Unfortunately, this can occur relatively quickly after the application becomes live – often merely a matter of months.
 As a result, maintenance and condition monitoring teams need to keep a close eye on bearings performance.